tomashaber/getting-and-cleaning-data/CodeBook.md

 ##Data
 The tidy data was created from the Human Activity Recognition Using Smartphones Dataset.
-The raw data is available for download here: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
+If your're interested the raw data is available for download here: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

 ##Changes to the orginal data